What affects purchasing costs in a restaurant?

 The result is that many restaurants pay more than they need to – without even knowing it.

-5 concrete ways to reduce purchasing costs
+5 concrete ways to lower purchasing costs

 1. Consolidate your purchases

-2. Review your contracts regularly
+2. Review your agreements regularly

 3. Compare suppliers continuously